 Research from the College of ACES encompasses initiatives in bioenergy, biotechnology, integrated landscapes, environmental sustainability, food and agricultural systems, global climate change, family resiliency, public policy, and more.

 Yes, research experience can be gained by working as an undergraduate hourly, but most students earn credit hours for taking part in research through their department.
-See your advising coordinator for details about research credit in your program.
+See your advisor for details about research credit in your major.

 Yes, undergraduate research is a component of the Honors Completion Plan.
 See the ACES Honors Handbook for more information.